lcpz/lain/maildir.md

 	.

 therefore the widget checks whether there are files in the `new` directories.
-If there's new mail, the textbox will say something like "mail: bugs(3), system(1)", otherwise it says "no mail".
+If there's new mails, the textbox will say something like "mail: bugs(3), system(1)", otherwise it says "no mail".

-	mymaildir= lain.widgets.maildir("/path/to/my/maildir")
+	mymaildir = lain.widgets.maildir("/path/to/my/maildir")

 The function takes a table as optional argument, which can contain: